gruntwork-io/helm-kubernetes-services/examples/k8s-service-nginx/README.md

 Here, we will use those commands to extract the endpoint for the `Service`, with one modification.
 Because we are running the `Service` on `minikube`, there is one layer of indirection in the `minikube` VM. `minikube` runs in its own VM on your machine, which means that the ip of the node will be incorrect.
-So instead of querying for the registered node IP in Kubernetes, we will instead use `minikube` to get the ip address of the `minikub` VM to use ast the node IP:
+So instead of querying for the registered node IP in Kubernetes, we will instead use `minikube` to get the ip address of the `minikube` VM to use as the node IP:

 ```bash
 export NODE_PORT=$(kubectl get --namespace default -o jsonpath="{.spec.ports[0].nodePort}" services queenly-liger-nginx)